pacoispaco/paulcohen.se/content/odds-and-ends/the-basics-of-sound-for-birders.md

 estimate how much storage space we will need for our recordings.
 We define a Byte as 8 bits {{< sidenote-gvdb "3">}}
 A Byte is a unit of digital information that most commonly consists of eight bits.
-It has historically been used to denote groups of bits, of various sizes, which make sense in a particular computing environment and hardware.
+It has historically been used to denote sequences of bits, of various sizes, which make sense in a particular computing environment and hardware.
 There is no formal standard for how many bits a Byte represents.
 However today, in the context of consumer computers and the Internet, a Byte is 8 bits.